dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig - 2.md

 ## Tasks: Saurab Dulal

 ### Task 1: Submit Proposal
-- Description: Create a button in a hackathon page to submit a proposal for it
+- Description: Create a button to submit a proposal in the hackathon page
-- How to Evaluate: A logged in user should be able to register for a hackathon
+- How to Evaluate: A logged in user should be able to submit a proposal for a hackathon
 - Outcome of Task: xxx

 ### Task 2: Follow Hackathon